 We next consider the parametric dependence of other quantities of interest, namely the helicity, twist and dipole moment.\footnote{We refer the interested reader to Paper I, where more detailed definitions and discussions of these quantities can be found.} We define magnetic helicity as

 Here, $\m{A}$ is the vector potential, and as discussed in Paper I, the last equality is valid for a specific gauge, where a surface integration drops out.

-On the other hand, the twist is defined as the azimuthal displacement (in radians) between the two footprints on the stellar surface of a magnetospheric field line.
+On the other hand, twist is defined as the azimuthal displacement (in radians) between the footprints of a magnetospheric field line on the stellar surface.
 It is given through the integral

 where, $d\ell$ is the field line element in the ($r$,$\theta$) plane, and $\ell$ is the total length of the field line in this plane.

 Finally, as in Paper I, we define the dipole strength normalized to the surface,